filikp/filikp/README.md

-- 👋 Hi, I’m @filikp
+# 👋 Hi, I’m Filip Kovač
-- 👀 I’m interested in coding and physics
+- 👀 I’m interested in physics and coding
 - 🌱 I’m currently learning Python at Department of Physics and will soon learn PHP, SQL, HTML, CSS and Java in a course for PHP developers
 - 📫 How to reach me: filip.kvch@gmail.com